Security-Onion-Solutions/securityonion-docs/production-deployment.rst

 Update
 ------
 #.
-If this box is going to be a node (forward, heavy, or search), make sure that your management server and all other nodes in your deployment are fully updated with ``sudo soup`` before adding a new node.
+If this box is going to be a node (forward, heavy, or search), make sure that your manager node and all other nodes in your deployment are fully updated with ``sudo soup`` before adding a new node.
 #.
 Verify that you have Internet connectivity.
 If necessary, configure your `proxy <Proxy>`__ settings.
 #.
 If you installed from the Security Onion 16.04 ISO image, run ``sudo soup`` and reboot if prompted, then skip to the Setup section below (if you get any errors relating to MySQL, please see the `MySQL-Upgrade-Errors <MySQL-Upgrade-Errors>`__ section).
 Otherwise, if you're installing on Ubuntu, continue to the next step.
 #.
 Install all Ubuntu updates and reboot: